How have the data demands of your clients developed in the past 12 months? Are they making the most of your services?

 An example are the bond liquidity scores that we recently made available on our web portal.
 These scores give traders an indication of a bond’s cash market liquidity, which is a key consideration when selecting whether or not to lend out an asset and how much to charge for it.

-Looking further forward, we have a very disciplined investment strategy for our product development and we have been proactively shaping our product delivery to suit our clients’ evolving needs.
+Looking further forward, we have a very disciplined investment strategy for our product development and are proactively shaping our product delivery to suit our clients’ evolving needs.